 - Steam can be quickly generated.

-- Fluctuation of load can be easily met without talking help of any complicated controlled device.
+- The fluctuation of load can be easily met without taking the help of any complicated controlled device.

 - Chance of overheating of the boilerplates in minimum.